How does leadership work at CRC?

-Teaching of the children takes place downstairs (Kidzone for primary school aged children and 3zzz’s for the littlies).
+Teaching of the children takes place downstairs (Kidzone for primary school aged children and Minizone for the under 5’s).
 The worship leader tells you when to take your kids downstairs.
-Intermediate school aged children are taught upstairs as the sermon begins.
+An intermediate school (Interzone) aged children is taught upstairs as the sermon begins.

 How do you do Communion?

 Communion is held every Sunday.
 Bread & wine are taken every Sunday normally before the sermon, but this timing can vary from week to week.
 Small cups of grape juice, and cubes of bread (the bread is gluten free, dairy free and soy free) are passed through the rows.

 If you would like for CRC to be your Home Church, just let one of the elders know of this commitment.
 Our desire is for each member to be part of a Connect Group as well as to be involved in a ministry in some way.
 When you become a member we like to introduce you to the congregation by getting you to stand up briefly doing one of our Sunday services.

 Electronic giving is a great help to us.
 Our bank account number is: 01-0495-0001442-00.
 Another option is for your offering to be put into a collection bag we circulate during our Sunday services.
 To obtain a private giving number or for any other church finance-related questions, please contact our accounts administrator Richard Booth [firstname.lastname@example.org].
 Your privacy and confidentiality are respected.